trbKnl/portserver/README.md

 Donated data gets stored data locally when portserver is run in development mode.
 This allows for immediate inspection (your own) donated data so you can perform very small local data donation yourself.

-2. *A means to store data encrypted in a Postgresql database*
+2. *A means to store data somewhere else when in production

+** Database **

-Donated data will also get store encrypted (at rest) in a database (in development and in production mode).
+Donated data can be store encrypted (at rest) in a database.
 This is a generic solution that can be implemented anywhere: on-premise and in the cloud.
 A single admin account is created that is allowed to log in onto the server and can export all donated data.

-In the figure below you can see a diagram of the portserver architecture.
+In the figure below you can see a diagram of this solution.

 <img width="600px" title="Portserver architecture" src="/resources/portserver_arch.svg">